riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/course/content/en/validation/20_attributes/attributes.md

 ﻿# Attributes

-We'll validate a Log In form and a Registration form that are next to each other in a single View.
+Let's validate a Log In form and a Registration form that are next to each other in a single View.

-Our ViewModel currently looks like this
+This is the current state of our ViewModel:

 ```csharp
 using System;